We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The patches do not contain parabens, sulfates, or phthalates, and they are cruelty-free.

-They come in different sizes. | They can be visible if a person applies them underneath their makeup. |
+- They can be visible if a person applies them underneath their makeup.

-They may prevent scarring. | They may not adhere well to oily skin. |
+- They may not adhere well to oily skin.

-Best for use while sleeping: Mighty Patch Original
+Best overnight: Mighty Patch Original

 The Mighty Patch Originals are hydrocolloid dressings that adhere to the skin.
 Individuals can put them in place before going to sleep.